Seahouses & North Sunderland

 Walking to Beadnell

 There is a nice walk along the coast to Beadnell from Seahouses, by following the harbour front south of the village.
 It goes along the grassland and then along the coast, where you can eventually get to Beadnell beach.
-Click here to read some interesting walks to Beadnell from Seahouses with instructions.
+There are more suggestions for walks in the area and a little further beyond on the Northumberland Tourism website.

 Walking to Bamburgh

 You can also walk in the opposite direction to Bamburgh which is to the north.
 Bamburgh is about 3.5 miles from Seahouses and you can walk along the grassland and eventually reach Bamburgh beach and Castle.
-Click here to read some interesting walks to Bamburgh from Seahouses with instructions.
+There are some suggested walks on the Bamburgh Parish Council website.

 Based in The Fisherman’s Kitchen in Seahouses, complete with the original smokehouses, which have operated on this site since 1843.
 In fact, the site is even credited as being one of the possible places where in fact the modern “Kipper” was actually invented!
 Today, they employ the very same methods of smoking as were performed on this site all those years ago.
 They use traditional oak sawdust which has no additives, preservatives or colourings of any kind which lets the natural flavours speak for themselves.